Val Camonica: Territory

 The valley is bounded by these borders:

 Hydrography

-Val Camonica is traversed by the River Oglio, the fifth longest river in Italy, which rises at Ponte di Legno from the confluence of the Frigidolfo and Narcanello rivers.
+Val Camonica is traversed by the River Oglio, Italy's fifth-longest river, which rises at Ponte di Legno from the confluence of the Frigidolfo and Narcanello rivers.
 It flows into Lake Iseo between the municipalities of Pisogne and Costa Volpino.

 Numerous streams, some of them seasonal, descend from the mountainsides and flow into the Oglio.

-At high altitude there are many alpine lakes, including Lago Moro, as well as many artificial reservoirs, such as the Lago d'Arno.
+At high altitude there are many alpine lakes, including Lago Moro, and many artificial reservoirs, such as the Lago d'Arno.

 History

 Val Camonica likely became habitable only around 15,000 years ago, at the end of last ice age, with the melting of the glacier that first carved out the valley.
 It is likely that the first humans visited the valley in epipaleolithic times, and appear to have settled by the Neolithic period.
 When the Ancient Romans extended their dominions north of the River Po, they encountered a people called the Camunni, who were a Rhaetian tribe, populating the valley.
 About 300,000 petroglyphs survive from this period.
 By the end of the first century BC, the Valle Camonica was ruled by Ancient Rome, which established the city of Cividate Camuno, with baths, an amphitheater and a large temple dedicated to Minerva.

 During the Middle Ages, numerous clashes between the Guelphs and Ghibellines took place in this region.
 The Guelphs supported the power of the Bishop of Brescia and the papacy, while the Ghibellines sided with the Holy Roman Emperor.
 In 1287 the Val Camonica rebelled against control by Brescia and sided with the Visconti, lords of Milan, who extended their control over the area during the 14th century.
 From 1427 to 1454 there were numerous battles between the Duchy of Milan and the Republic of Venice for the control of the valley.
 Ultimately the valley came under the control of Venice.
 During the following centuries, the civilian population grew and engaged in the iron trade.

 Val Camonica was separated from Venice after Venice was conquered by Napoleon in 1797.
 After the deposition of Napoleon, the area was controlled by the Austro-Hungarian Empire.
 In 1859, Val Camonica was annexed to the Kingdom of Italy.
 During World War I battle lines stretched along its eastern border, across the Adamello Group.
 The battles fought in this area are known as the White War in the Adamello.

 In 1955, the National Park of Naquane stone carvings at Capo di Ponte was created by the Archaeological Administration of Lombardy.